 A very simple fact of any small business is that things will go wrong and there will be problems that need solving.
 Some people recoil in the face of catastrophe while others rise to the challenge and thrive.
 The latter is a person who will elevate a small business and make the best of any negative situation.
 It is possible they turn the negative into a positive.

 “Having someone on your team who can not only identify a problem but also present potential solutions eases tension in any workplace,” said Jason Boehle, the CEO of QuaGrowth, an email marketing agency.
 “These types of people are good with others during times of stress while also maintaining a mindset of equality and reasonability.
 On top of this, they have a knack for finding unique solutions that may not be obvious at first glance.”

-An employee who can bring light to an otherwise dark situation pairs well with the problem solver.
-Every so often, plans will not come to fruition or bad luck will befall a small business.
+An employee who can bring light to an otherwise dark situation pair well with the problem solver.
+Every so often, plans will not come to fruition and bad luck will befall a small business.
 This can do a number on the overall morale of a team.
 Someone who can encourage, emotionally boost, and inspire a distressed group of employees will prove to be a wonderful asset.

 “A demotivated group of employees tends to lack productivity.
 There are a variety of reasons that a team may find themselves in this state.
 Having a team member whose personality or qualities lifts the spirits of those around them is a game-changer.
 If there is a small business equivalent of gasoline on a fire, this person is that,” said Tyler Read, the founder and senior editor of Personal Trainer Pioneer, a company specializing in advice and resources for aspiring personal trainers.